 Credit cards are the perfect solution for businesses who want to access a line of credit rather than rely on their own funds.
 But be aware of the interest charged on these kinds of cards — it’s one more expense you’ll need to closely monitor.
 But you can quickly repay the money lent on credit cards to avoid unnecessary fees or charges.

 Pre-loaded cards work exactly like the company credit card you’re used to, but instead of using credit, you’re spending directly from company funds.
 And you can issue both physical and virtual prepaid cards.
 But employees can’t spend indefinitely, budgets are easily changed as necessary, and each payment is traceable to every employee, making card management super simple.

 The main difference between a prepaid card and a debit card is that not all merchants accept payments from prepaid cards, limiting your ability to spend freely.
 Learn more about the difference between credit cards, prepaid cards, and debit cards.

 The type of card you choose is important — crucial.
 But as previously mentioned, you also need the right software to support it.
 Without the right technology, you can't get visibility over spending, and you can't set limits, introduce card controls, and report on spending accurately.

-In a recent Harvard Business Review Analytic Services report, in association with Payhawk, 64% of business leaders said finance departments should work more on "analyzing financial data to make recommendations on the organization's high-level business model and strategy."
+In a recent Harvard Business Review Analytic Services report, in association with Payhawk, 64% of business leaders said finance departments should work more on "analysing financial data to make recommendations on the organisation's high-level business model and strategy."
 But how can finance teams hope to do this without a) good spend visibility and b) productive time away from chasing receipts and inputting manual spend data.

 P.S. at Payhawk, all our cards are Visa Commercial Cards.
 This means they're the most widely accepted card globally when compared to Amex and Mastercard.